leonardofmoura/dotfiles/README.md

 # dotfiles

 My UNIX configuration files.
-The structure of this repository follows the structure of m own home folder.
+The structure of this repository follows the structure of my own home folder.

 ## Configuration